Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 *Figure 10 - Vitis Analyzer Profile View*

-This specific example does not achieve the rates mentioned because it is limited by data bandwidth.
+Data bandwidth limits this specific example, so it does not achieve the rates mentioned.
 Figure 11 shows part of the Vitis Analyzer trace view.
 The cursors show that the time between the end of one kernel invocation to the end of the next is 484.0 ns.
 During this duration 256 pixels are processed, resulting in a rate of 528.9 MP/s.

 ![figure11](images/va_analyze.png)